-A Well logging and digitization
+A. Well logging and digitization

-This project was completed in 2006.
+This project was completed in 2009.
 The project results are hoped to be used in the marketing of the Ontario industry in upcoming magazines.

-B Seismic Shot Lines
+B. Seismic Shot Lines

-No progress was made on this proposed initiative in 2008 due to other commitments.
-When resources permit staff will be working on a plan to capture historical shot lines to prepare a map of seismic shot lines for the province
+No progress was made on this proposed initiative in 2009 due to other commitments.
+When resources permit staff will be working on a plan to capture historical shot lines to prepare a map of seismic shot lines for the province.
+The acquisition of this data may be a long term strategy as this is not mandated under regulation and is held privately.

-C Log Digitizing
+C. Log Digitizing

-- TGI research provided budget for hardware/software to scan and digitize hard-copy geophysical well logs, plus some funding for personnel to acquire select project logs - Staff have been trained on digital acquisition, and can digitize logs upon client request - Require review of current digital data pricing - On-going request to ensure that digital log submissions are part of the next Operating Standards update. - To date 3600 geophysical well logs have been scanned and catalogued as TIFF files and 3000 well logs have been digitized as LAS files.
+TGI research provided budget for hardware/software to scan and digitize hard-copy geophysical well logs, plus some funding for personnel to acquire select project logs Staff have been trained on digital acquisition, and can digitize logs upon client request.
+A fee is charged for this work.
+There is a continuous review of current digital data pricing.
+There are on-going request to ensure that digital log submissions are part of the next Operating Standards update.
+To date there are in excess of 3600 geophysical well logs have been scanned and catalogued as TIFF files and 3000 well logs have been digitized as LAS files.

-D Digital Data Publishing
+D. Digital Data Publishing

-The Trust will continue to work in partnership with the MNR to build, maintain and market a digital database of geological and engineering information on wells drilled in Ontario.
+The Trust will continue to work, in partnership with the MNR to build, maintain and market a digital database of geological and engineering information on wells drilled in Ontario.
 The Trust will be the data vendor for information on Ontario oil, gas, salt and storage resources, based on the Data Resale Agreement with MNR.